 We used a jigsaw to make all of our cuts.
 Then we dry-fitted them to make sure we didn’t need to make any adjustments (which of course we did!).
 Finally, we ran a quick sandpaper block down the edge to clean it up.

-Since our diy faux brick wall was going up our basement staircase, our trickiest cuts were the angles going up the stairs.
+Since our DIY faux brick wall was going along our basement staircase, our trickiest cuts were the angles going up the stairs.

 Step 5 – Hang Faux Brick Wall Panel